kauwelab/PolyRiskScore/static/downloadables/docs/_build/html/_sources/index.rst.txt

 Required Columns
 ^^^^^^^^^^^^^^^^^^^

-1. **Study ID** - A unique study identifyer.
+1. **Study ID** - A unique study identifier.
 In our database, we use GWAS Catalog study identifiers.
 As long as this is unique for each study, it can be whatever you want.
 2. **Trait** - The Experimental Factor Ontology (EFO) trait the GWAS deals with.
-3. **Rsid** - The Reference SNP cluster ID (Rsid) of the SNP.
+3. **RsID** - The Reference SNP cluster ID (RsID) of the SNP.
 4. **Chromosome** - The chromosome the SNP resides on.
 5. **Position** - The position of the SNP in the reference genome.
 6. **Risk Allele** - The allele that confers risk or protection.
-7. **Odds Ratio** - Computed in the GWAS study, a numerical value of the odds that those in the case group have the allele of interest over the odds that those in the control group have the allele of interest.
+7. **Odds Ratio** - Computed in the GWA study, a numerical value of the odds that those in the case group have the allele of interest over the odds that those in the control group have the allele of interest.
 8. **P-value** - The probability that the risk allele confers the amount of risk stated.

 Optional Columns